City problem · Abu Dhabi

 Open question

-If the FSRA case officer reads your website right now, do they see the same firm the application describes?
+If the FSRA case officer judges your website right now, do they see the same firm the application describes?
 Do they see a firm that is operating in Abu Dhabi or a firm that is registering in Abu Dhabi?

 The gap is paid in time, capital, and reputational drift.